rahul269406/brady/README.md

 **Additional point**

-1. Verification of the login page is done on the basic of email ID.
+1. Verification of the login page is done on the basic of userID.
 2. Config property file contain the url of application and the browser informatiom
 3. Base tests like browser and wait condition are written in base package
 4. commonly used functions are in Utilites package
+5. last exachnge rate and last three exchange rate are output in ExchangeRates.properties file under taget folder. so once you exxecute the case , you cann see the results there.
+6. Tool used in intellij with maven and java
+7. Code is reuseable and not only GBPJPY rates you can see but other rates also you can verify with same code .just pass the right code in feature file.

+**Additional Tests**
+1. We cound have include negative test cases too.
+2. login with incorrect credentials
+3. find the exchange rate of wrong currency
+4. validate different error message that appears